UrbanApps/UAModalPanel/README.md

 If you are missing any frameworks, right click the 'Frameworks' group and select Add -> Existing Frameworks.
 Select the framework you are missing and add it to your project.

-**Base SDK and Deployment Targets**

-If you aren't already, you'll want to make sure your base SDK is set to Latest iOS.
-You can still support older versions (back to 3.*) by setting your deployment target.

 Step 3: Using UAModalPanel
 ------------------------